thestarlab/thestarlab.github.io/pubs-exported.md

 Luo, F., G. Cao, K. Mulligan, and X. Li (2016).
 “Explore Spatiotemporal and Demographic Characteristics of Human Mobility via Twitter: A Case Study of Chicago”.
 In: *Applied Geography* 70, pp. 11-25.

+Wang, S., G. Cao, Z. Zhang, and Y. Zhao (2016).
+“8 A CyberGlS Environment for Analysis of”.
+In: *Advanced Location-Based Technologies and Services*, p.
+187.

 ## 2015